BeefMILF/cookiecutter-data-science/README.md

     ├── code               <- Source code for use in this project.
     │   ├── __init__.py    <- Makes code a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── main.py        <- Main file, later used for inference
     │   │
+    │   ├── helper.py      <- Use case agnostic helper file, with common functions
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   │   └── build_features.py
-    │   │
-    │   └──  models         <- Scripts to train models and then use trained models to make │       │                 predictions
-    │       ├── predict_model.py
-    │       └── train_model.py
     │
+    ├── tests              <- Source code for use in this project.
+    │   └── test_main.py   <- Test for the main function
     └── tox.ini            <- tox file with settings for running tox; see https://tox.readthedocs.io/
 ```